-The Churchill Scholarship is run by the Winston Churchill Foundation and funds 14 one year scholarships for study in Cambridge leading to a Master of Philosophy (MPhil) or a Master of Advanced Study (MASt) in the science, mathematics, and engineering fields.
+The Churchill Scholarship funds 15 one-year scholarships for research-based graduate study in Cambridge, leading to a Master of Philosophy (MPhil) or a Master of Advanced Study (MASt) in the science, mathematics, and engineering fields.
 The scholarship was created at the request of Sir Winston Churchill to help American students study at Cambridge.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

-Recent winners have had exceptional academic achievement with a 3.9+ GPA.
-Applicants with a GPA below 3.9 must be able to demonstrate professional competence and dedication to the field of study through leadership or mentoring roles in academic or service organizations, publications or performances, and/or significant work experience/internships related to the major.
+Recent recipients have had exceptional academic achievement with a 3.9+ GPA and demonstrate professional competence and dedication to the field of study through publications and presentations, leadership or mentoring roles in academic or service organizations, and/or significant work experience/internships related to the major.

 Furthermore, a candidate for the Churchill scholarship must also display a “proven talent in research and a capacity to contribute to the advancement of knowledge” through the pursuance of “original, creative work at an advanced level.”
-This may be demonstrated through awards, prizes, research, and letters of recommendation.
-An ideal applicant is also committed to and excelling in other activities (such as music, athletics, and social services) outside of their academic interests.
+This may be demonstrated through research, science-focused awards and prizes, and letters of recommendation.
+An ideal applicant is also committed to and excelling in other activities (such as music, athletics, or community service) outside of their academic interests.

 UCI may nominate two students annually for funding consideration at the national level.

-The first step in applying is to complete a Pre-Application, accessible each year throughout March.
-In April and May, SOP staff review Pre-Applications and meet with students to discuss their candidacy and subsequent steps.
+Working with SOP advisors is mandatory, as campus nomination is required.
+To begin the SOP advising process, juniors, graduating seniors, and alumni within 1 year of graduation complete a Big 10 Pre-Application.
+In April and May, SOP staff review Pre-Applications and meet with potential applicants to discuss their candidacy and subsequent steps.
 For detailed information about each stage of the application process — including the roles of campus endorsement and evaluation — please view the Application Process Overview.

 Secondly, you must submit to the SOP a complete Churchill Scholarship application to be considered for UC Irvine endorsement, which the Churchill Foundation requires candidates to obtain to move forward in the competition.
 All materials (including letters) must be submitted to the SOP.
 These consist of the application form and personal statement, a one-page listing of scholarships and awards, and a one-page listing of research experiences, internships, and publications, transcripts from all colleges attended, and 4 academic letters of reference.

 Two of the academic letters of recommendation for the Scholarship application will presumably will be from the same letter writers who wrote letters supporting your Cambridge University application.
 However, each of the four letters must be written specifically for the Churchill Scholarship and accompanied by the official Churchill reference cover sheet that the applicant has signed (the letter writers may not just use a copy of the letter they provided for admission to Cambridge).
 Letters should be written to the attention of the “Churchill Scholarship Selection Committee” and be specifically tailored toward your application as a Churchill Scholar.
-Students may hand deliver the letters in signed, sealed envelopes or referees may submit them to the SOP directly.
+Referees will submit these letters to the SOP directly.

 The national Churchill Foundation Scholarship Screening Committee, comprising former Churchill Scholars, evaluates the applications and very selectively endorses those considered most qualified for a scholarship.
-Students who make the short list will be notified in early 2017 and will be scheduled, usually in the second week of January, for a phone interview with the Director of the Foundation.
+Shortlisted candidates will be scheduled, usually in the second week of January, for a phone interview with the Director of the Foundation.

-Then, the Cambridge Board of Graduate Studies and the appropriate department at Cambridge will review the applications of nationally endorsed candidates, consider the availability of appropriate supervision and laboratory space, and decide who is eligible for admission to the University.
+The Cambridge Board of Graduate Studies and the appropriate department at Cambridge also review the applications of nationally endorsed candidates, consider the availability of appropriate supervision and laboratory space, and decide who is eligible for admission to the University.
 Based on this information, the Winston Churchill Foundation makes final decisions on Churchill Scholarship winners and announces them by mid-March (though in recent years, this was completed by March 1).
-Fourteen students win each year.
+Approximately 15 students receive funding each year.

-A yearlong scholarship for $50,000 – $60,000 total.
-It covers all tuition fees (currently about $25,000).
-Students also receive a living allowance based on the duration of the program.
-Students will receive £13,000 if enrolled in a twelve-month program, £12,000 for the eleven-month programs, and £10,000 for the nine-month programs.
-A travel allowance of up to $1,500 will also be granted, as well as a $500 personal travel allowance for travel within Europe.
+A yearlong scholarship for approximately $60,000 total.
+It covers all tuition fees (currently about $40,000).
+Students also receive a living allowance based on the duration of the program (£14,777 if enrolled in a twelve-month program).
+A travel allowance of up to $1,500 will also be granted, as well as a $500 supplement for visa and health reimbursement.
 There is also a possible Special Research Grant of up to $2,000 which will cover travel for presentations at international conferences, short stays at another university or institute for special research, and other activities.